hymkor/minipage/README.md

 If you value:

 ✅ Clean, distraction-free Markdown rendering
-✅ Fast performance without unnecessary overhead
+✅ Straightforward usage without complex configurations
 ✅ Simple workflows that integrate with existing tools

 **minipage** is designed for you.